Education

 What is BPC-157?

 BPC-157 is a man-made peptide.
-It’s based on a natural protein found in the stomach.
-Scientists are interested in it because it may support healing in many different ways.
-One key area of research looks at how BPC-157 works with nitric oxide (NO) — a molecule known for helping with blood flow and tissue repair.
+Itβs based on a natural protein found in the stomach.
+Researchers study it for its potential interactions with biological repair processes in experimental models.
+One key area of research looks at how BPC-157 works with nitric oxide (NO) β a molecule involved in circulation and tissue response in laboratory research.

 (Reference: Sikiric et al., 2010)